 It’s a practical option and saves on another round of uncertainty with balloting for the second kid, right? @.@ #practicalparenting

-With that dilemma, I look at other families, like Michelle (who has six children!), and understand why they made the decision to put all her kids in the same school.
+With that dilemma, I look at other families, like Michelle (who has six children!).
+With her situation, I understood why they made the decision to put all her kids in the same school.

-Proximity is critical and if our kids could sleep in a little longer, and take a shorter time to get home after their Co-curriculum Activities (CCAs), that would be nice.
+Proximity is critical.
+If our kids could sleep in a little longer, and take a shorter time to get home after their Co-curriculum Activities (CCAs), that would be nice, right?

-Take Susan for instance, who was an ex-convent girl too, but decided to put her daughter at a school near home instead.
+Take Susan for instance, who was an ex-convent girl too.
+However, she decided to put her daughter at a school near home instead.

-Considering that school bus fees and how the bus operators are facing issues with logistics (oh, the irony) too, these are also additional expenses and time we would have to consider too.
+Considering that school bus fees and how the bus operators are facing issues with logistics (oh, the irony) too… these are additional expenses and time we have to consider.

-I’ve also spoken to a mum who deliberately put her son and daughter in different schools because she wanted to focus on matching her children’s learning behaviour and ability with that of the school.
-Despite the fact that her daughter’s primary school was in town and they lived in the East – the culture of the school and secondary school affiliation outweighed the logistics concerns.
+I’ve also spoken to a mum who deliberately put her son and daughter in different schools.
+Her reason?
+She wanted to focus on matching her children’s learning behaviour and ability with that of the school.
+This was despite the fact that her daughter’s primary school was in town and they lived in the East!
+The primary school’s culture and secondary school affiliation outweighed their logistics concerns.

 But I’m not quite sure how to really assess my six-year-old and three-year-old.
 After all, they’re still developing cognitively and in other areas.
 Some people are also “late bloomers”, so how does that work?
 Hmm…